Are you one of the millions of Americans that struggle to keep the fitted sheet securely in place?

 - The fitted sheet tends to wear around the buttons after a few years of use

-While you will have to lift each end of the mattress is bit more than if you were just using traditional fitted sheet bands, this system is permanent, and does not require a fresh re-installation every time you change your sheets.
-Just snap the buttons in place, and you’re done.
+But this system is permanent, and does not require a fresh re-installation every time you change your sheets.
+Just snap the buttons in place, and then you’re done.

-1.)
-Position the buttons towards the bottom edge of the mattress.
-They hold much better that way then when placed towards the top half of the mattress.
+- Position the buttons towards the bottom edge of the mattress.
+They hold much better that way than when placed towards the top half of the mattress.